-This section focuses on the preparedness of small business.
+This section focuses on the preparedness of small businesses.
 It discusses the risks particular to small businesses, the values of preparedness, and the various resources that small businesses can use to reduce impacts and financial damages of disruptive or catastrophic events and to return more quickly to normal operations with nominal effect to the revenue stream.

 Hyperlinks to non-FEMA websites are provided for the user's convenience and do not represent an endorsement by FEMA of any commercial or private sector issues, products, or services.
 Please note that the privacy policies of the linked sites may differ from that of FEMA.
 Also, realize that when clicking on these links, you will be exiting the Federal Emergency Management Agency (FEMA) web site.

 What's At Risk With Your Small Business

 As our global climate changes, natural disasters, such as hurricanes, coastal storms, floods, droughts and wildfires may become more frequent and more intense.

-Given projections related to climate change, combined with demographic and economic trends that suggest population growth in higher risk coastal areas, the nation could face a future of more disasters, resulting in greater loss of life, greater economic impacts and greater social disruption.
+Given projections related to climate change, combined with demographic and economic trends that suggest population growth in higher risk coastal areas, our nation could face a future of more disasters, resulting in greater loss of life, even greater economic impacts and far greater social disruption.

 As populations and communities continue to grow and migrate to urban areas, the likelihood of devastation caused by disasters will increase.